Saravananslb/py-googletranslation/README.rst

 Features
 --------

--  Translation from file (.doc, .pdf, .txt)
+-  Translation from file (.doc, .docx, .pdf, .txt)
 -  Fast and reliable - it uses the same servers that translate.google.com uses
 -  Auto language detection